-Note: Covered-Employee Payroll presented above is an estimate based on data submitted for the July 1, 2017 valuation.
-GASB Statement 75 defines Covered-employee payroll as the payroll of employees that are provided with OPEB through the OPEB plan, including employees terminating during the measurement period (fiscal year ending June 30, 2017).
+Note: Covered-Employee Payroll presented above for the measurement period is an estimate based on data submitted for the July 1, 2018 valuation.
+GASB Statement 75 defines Covered-employee payroll as the payroll of employees that are provided with OPEB through the OPEB plan, including employees terminating during the measurement period (fiscal year ending June 30, 2018).
+Previous year's amount is based on information reported in the State's financial statements.